-- 1. From the Start screen, select the HP Support Assistant app. - Select Updates and tune-ups, and then select Check for HP updates now. - 3.
-Follow the on-screen instructions. - 4.
-At the download area, follow these steps: - a.
+- a.
 Identify the most recent BIOS update and compare it to the BIOS version currently installed on your computer.
 Make a note of the date, name, or other identifier.
 You may need this information to locate the update later, after it has been downloaded to your hard drive. - b.
-Follow the on-screen instructions to download your selection to the hard drive. - If the update is more recent than your BIOS, make a note of the path to the location on your hard drive where the BIOS update is downloaded.
-You will need to access this path when you are ready to install the update. - NOTE: If you connect your computer to a network, consult the network administrator before installing any software updates, especially system BIOS updates.
+Follow the on-screen instructions to download your selection to the hard drive.If the update is more recent than your BIOS, make a note of the path to the location on your hard drive where the BIOS update is downloaded.
+You will need to access this path when - NOTE: If you connect your computer to a network, consult the network administrator before installing any software updates, especially system BIOS updates.